rutikdevops/RutikDevOps/README.md

 ### Hi there 👋

-I am [Rutik](https://www.linkedin.com/in/rutik-kapadnis-b75800190/), a DevOps Engineer.
+I am [Rutik](https://www.linkedin.com/in/rutik-kapadnis-b75800190/), a Software Engineer.

 I mostly work with Python, and Cloud based technologies. 🚀